kingkillery/Promptions/TRANSPARENCY_NOTE.md

 SOFTWARE.
 ```

-## TRADEMARKS

-Microsoft, Windows, Microsoft Azure, and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.
-The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
-Microsoft's general trademark guidelines can be found at http://go.microsoft.com/fwlink/?LinkID=254653.

-Any use of third-party trademarks or logos are subject to those third-party's policies.

-## PRIVACY & ETHICS

-Privacy information can be found at https://go.microsoft.com/fwlink/?LinkId=521839

 ## CONTACT
-This project welcomes contributions and suggestions.
-For information about contributing to Promptions, please see our CONTRIBUTING.md guide, which includes current issues to be resolved and other forms of contributing.

 We welcome feedback and collaboration from our audience.
-If you have suggestions, questions, or observe unexpected/offensive behavior in our technology, please contact us at [promptionsgithub@service.microsoft.com]( promptionsgithub@service.microsoft.com).
+If you have suggestions, questions, or observe unexpected/offensive behavior in our technology, please contact us at [promptionsgithub@service.microsoft.com](promptionsgithub@service.microsoft.com).

 If the team receives reports of undesired behavior or identifies issues independently, we will update this repository with appropriate mitigations.
-This project has adopted the Microsoft Open Source Code of Conduct.
-For more information, see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.